mabiesen/mysql_php_interview_project/README.md

 5. Open index.php with your server of choice.

 6. Go ahead and fill out the form.
 Upon submit you will be redirected to new_personality.php.
-At that time you should be informed whether the script was successful.
-As another check, you might use the command line to view table data directly.
+At that time you should be able to find your entry in the list of entries provided: your entry will be in red font at the bottom of the list.
+As another check of success, you might use the command line to view table data directly.

 .
 .